fcsonline/tmux-thumbs/README.md

 `default: left`

 Choose where do you want to show the hint in the matched string.
-Options (left, right).
+Options (left, right, off_left, off_right).

 For example: